 Is It Time to Make Your Tattoo Shop Vegan-Friendly?

 It’s no secret that self-expression through body modification is popular among many modern vegans but up until the last 10 years or so, getting a tattoo that was 100% vegan was nearly impossible.
-However, with new technological breakthroughs in place, vegan tattoo products are now readily available on the market.
+However, with new technological breakthroughs in the tattoo industry, vegan inspired tattoo products are now readily available on the market.

 Vegan tattoo ink isn’t the only component that makes a vegan tattoo unique.
 In fact, for a tattoo to be truly vegan, the entire process should not include the use of any animal products.
-This means that all of the tools you use as a tattoo should be vegan, from the razors to the ink and ointments too.
+This means that all of the tools you use as a tattoo should be vegan tattoo supplies, from the razors to the ink and ointments too.

 Some common tattooing items that are not vegan-friendly include:

-Tattoo Inks – Many tattoo inks on the market today contain shellac and bone char.
+Tattoo Inks – What is vegan tattoo ink?
+Many tattoo inks on the market today contain shellac and bone char.
+Vegan tattoo ink does not!

 Razors – The razors used to remove hair before the tattooing process can contain moisturizing strips that include animal products.
 Accessing vegan razors can be difficult but there are several brands on the market that offer vegan options.